nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### List all suppliers/tasks/inventory

-Refreshes and lists all suppliers/tasks/inventory.
+Refreshes and lists all suppliers/tasks/items.

 **Example of a possible use case**
-1. After using the `find` command for supplier contact, `listAll` / `listSuppliers` will list all contacts in Salesy's address book.
+- After using the `find` command for supplier contacts, `listAll` / `listSuppliers` will list all contacts in Salesy's address book.

 ### List all suppliers: `listSuppliers`

-Lists all suppliers
+List all suppliers

 ***Format:***